atakanerdogn/ELEVATE-LABS-INTERNSHIP/Elevate Labs.md

 - Null and duplicate values were searched
 - Column names modified for better understanding the data
 - Data visualization was performed to find the interrelating factors, different plots and correlation matrices were shown.

+DAY 2:
+- Data visualization and analysis using Tableau
+- Superstore Dataset
+-